Court: Board wrong to deny workers' comp for medical pot

 Panaggio appealed to the state compensation appeals board.
 It rejected the insurance carrier's argument, but still denied reimbursement, saying that wasn't legal under state or federal law.

-The court on Thursday said the board didn't articulate the law that supports its decision and sent Panaggio's case back for further determination.
+The court said Thursday the board didn't articulate the law that supports its decision and sent Panaggio's case back for further determination.